ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/6502_FLOATING_POINT.md

 August, 1976 Dr. Dobb’s Journal of Computer Calisthenics & Orthodontia, Box 310, Menlo Park CA 94025</br>
 pages 207 - 209</br>

-Note by Erich Kuester 2023:</br>
+Note by Erich Küster 2023:</br>
 The original listings were scanned and OCR'd, then prepared for feeding into Alfred Arnold's macro assembler.
-I added constant PI, besides that the binary code is unaltered compared to the original one.</br>
+Constant PI was added, besides that the binary code is unaltered compared to the original one.</br>
-My floating point routines for the SC/MP base on this excellent work.
+The floating point routines for the SC/MP are based on this excellent work.